 - Effects on People and Structures.
 Wildfires are damaging to natural environments and wildfire smoke can create health hazards.
 Wildfires can injure and kill residents and firefighters, as well as damage or destroy structures and personal property.
 The quantity and quality of water supplies can be dramatically affected by fire. - Effects on Infrastructure.
 In addition to damaging residences and structures and injuring and killing residents and firefighters, wildfires also deplete water reserves, down power lines, disrupt telephone service, and block roads.
 They can also indirectly cause floods, if flood control facilities are inadequate to handle an increase in storm runoff, sediment, and debris that is likely to be generated from barren, burned-over hillsides.

-The risk probability and risk severity assessment listed in Table 5-10 was identified by the planning team.
+The risk probability and risk severity assessment are identified in Table 5-3